sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 ```

 to run the doctests.
 Note that the full test suite can take some time to run,
-so you may prefer to just run a subset of the tests, e.g., corresponding to
+so typically you should just run a subset of the tests, e.g., corresponding to
 the module you modified.
 You can do this by passing the name of the submodules
 or tests files to the test command.
 For example,